Cameron Norrie: 2020–21: First ATP 1000 title, British No. 1

-In the opening round of the 2020 US Open, Norrie upset the fifth seed Diego Schwartzman in a five set marathon.
-He then defeated Federico Coria before falling in the third round to Alejandro Davidovich Fokina, marking his best career result at a major.
+In the opening round of the 2020 US Open, Norrie upset the ninth seed Diego Schwartzman in five sets.
+He then defeated Federico Coria, before falling in the third round to Alejandro Davidovich Fokina.

 He matched this performance by reaching the same round at the 2021 Australian Open, where he was defeated by the world No. 2 Rafael Nadal.

 Norrie reached his second ATP Tour singles final at the Estoril Open, defeating second seed Christian Garín and sixth seed Marin Čilić before losing to Albert Ramos Viñolas in the final.
 In May 2021, he achieved his biggest career win by beating world No. 4 Dominic Thiem at the Lyon Open.
 He continued by reaching the final after defeating eighth seed Karen Khachanov, where he was beaten by second seed Stefanos Tsitsipas.
 Norrie reached the third round of a major once again at the French Open, where he lost to Rafael Nadal in straight sets.
-At the Queen's Club Championships, he defeated world No. 24 Aslan Karatsev and Denis Shapovalov to reach the final, where he fell to Matteo Berrettini.
-With this run, he reached the top 40 in rankings for the first time, becoming the world No. 34.
+At the Queen's Club Championships, he defeated world No. 24 Aslan Karatsev, Jack Draper and Denis Shapovalov to reach the final, where he fell to Matteo Berrettini.
 At Wimbledon, Norrie reached the third round of a major yet again, where he was defeated by the sixth seed Roger Federer in four sets.

 Norrie won his first ATP title at the Los Cabos Open, beating Brandon Nakashima in the final.
-As a result, he entered the top 30 in rankings, at world No. 29 on 26 July 2021.
+As a result, he reached a new career in the top 30 in the singles rankings, at world No. 29 on 26 July 2021.
 In the Atlanta Open, Norrie defeated Nick Kyrgios in the first round before losing in straight sets to Emil Ruusuvuori.
-Norrie also paired with Taylor Fritz in the doubles, but lost in the first round to Matthew Ebden and John-Patrick Smith.
-At the 2021 Citi Open, he also entered the singles and doubles tournaments with Luke Saville, where he reached the round of 16 and the quarterfinals respectively.